core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The server MUST store the value of the 'kid' parameter from the request, and retain it until the last response has been sent.
 The server MUST NOT update the stored value of the 'kid' parameter associated with the request, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

-* The server MUST store the value of the 'kid context' parameter from the request, and retain it until the last response has been sent, i.e., beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+* The server MUST store the value of the 'kid context' parameter from the request, and retain it until the last response has been sent, i.e., beyond a possible change of ID Context following a group rekeying .
 That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value of a 'kid context' parameter associated with the request.

 ## Protecting the Response ## {#ssec-protect-response}

 When using the group mode to protect a response, a server SHALL proceed as described in {{Section 8.3 of RFC8613}}, with the following modifications.

-Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).
+Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 .

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.